Ron Gant

 Ronald Edwin Gant (born March 2, 1965) is an American television news anchor and former professional baseball outfielder.
 He played in Major League Baseball (MLB) between 1987 and 2003 for eight different teams, primarily the Atlanta Braves (1987–1993), St. Louis Cardinals (1996–1998), and Philadelphia Phillies (1999–2000).
 He joined the 30–30 club—recording at least 30 stolen bases and 30 home runs in the same season—in 1990 and 1991, while with the Braves.
 He batted and threw right-handed.

-He is currently a co-host on WAGA-TV's morning news program Good Day Atlanta.
+Gant is currently a co-host on WAGA-TV's morning news program, Good Day Atlanta.

 Early life

 Gant was born in Victoria, Texas, to George Gant, a chemistry professor, and Alice Hardeman, a special education teacher.
 Gant played football and baseball in high school.
 He was recruited heavily to play college baseball for such schools as Texas and Oklahoma, but turned down scholarship offers in order to play professionally after high school.